-There is no evidence that this species ever bred in Nebraska.
-An often-cited report is that Northern Waterthrush has bred in Sioux Co (AOU 1983; Bent 1953), apparently due to a statement made by Ridgway (1902) when he described the western race notabilis and mentioned Sioux Co, Nebraska, as part of the southeastern extent of the breeding range.
+There is no evidence that this species ever bred in Nebraska; Mollhoff (2022) presented a detailed discussion of the few purported reports.
+An often-cited report is that Northern Waterthrush has bred in Sioux Co (AOU 1983; Bent 1953), apparently due to a statement made by Ridgway (1902) when he described the western race notabilis and mentioned Sioux Co, Nebraska as part of the southeastern extent of the breeding range.
 It is not known upon what basis Ridgway made this statement, although Northern Waterthrush does breed as close as Medicine Bow National Forest in southeast Wyoming and rarely in north-central Colorado (Faulkner 2010, Andrews and Righter 1992, eBird, accessed 13 Nov 2016).

 HMM: Hastings Municipal Museum

 Alt, J. 1994.
 Northern Waterthrush.
 NBR 62: 150-151.

 Andrews, R., and R. Righter.
 1992.
 Colorado birds.
 Denver Museum of Natural History, Denver, Colorado, USA.